lizkirkland/lizkirkland.github.io/_posts/2015-02-22-elizabeth-kirkland.md

 Photo: Mischa Bartkow

 Elizabeth is an actor, emerging producer, Co-artistic director for [Staircase Theatre](https://www.staircasetheatre.com),  [Alley Theatre](http://alleytheatre.wix.com/alleytheatre) board member, puppeteer and mom.
-Elizabeth has been acting for the past decade in Calgary and Vancouver and has a BFA with Distinction from the University of Calgary.
-Past theatre highlights include *Corleone: The Shakespearean Godfather* (Fredo) for Classic Chic and Pacific Theatre, *Three Stories Up* for Alley Theatre, *Nordost* (Olga) for The Troika Collective, *A Christmas Carol* (5 consecutive years as Belle) and *Much Ado About Nothing* (Hero) both for Theatre Calgary, *Amadeus* (Katarina) for Alberta Theatre Projects, *A Tomb With a View* (Freda) for Genus Theatre and Upintheair Theatre, *Cocktails at Pam’s* (Denise) for Staircase Equity Coop and Alley Theatre’s *Wicked Shorts* which she acted in and co-produced alongside Marisa Smith. *Wicked Shorts* was produced for the 2010 Vancouver Fringe Festival and won the Cultchivating The Fringe Award.
-It went on to be remounted at The Cultch.
+Elizabeth has been acting for the past thirteen years in Calgary and Vancouver and has a BFA with Distinction from the University of Calgary.
+Past theatre highlights include *Corleone: The Shakespearean Godfather* (Fredo) for Classic Chic and Pacific Theatre, *Three Stories Up* for Alley Theatre, *Nordost* (Olga) for The Troika Collective, *Mr. Burns: a post electric play* (Colleen/Marge) for Little Mountain Lion Productions, *A Christmas Carol* (5 consecutive years as Belle) and *Much Ado About Nothing* (Hero) both for Theatre Calgary, *Amadeus* (Katarina) for Alberta Theatre Projects, *A Tomb With a View* (Freda) for Genus Theatre and Upintheair Theatre, *Cocktails at Pam’s* (Denise) for Staircase Equity Coop and Alley Theatre’s *Wicked Shorts* which she acted in and co-produced alongside Marisa Smith. *Wicked Shorts* was produced for the Vancouver Fringe Festival, won The Cultchivating The Fringe Award, and went on to be remounted at The Cultch the following year.
+As a puppeteer she recently toured *The Green Wanderer* throughout the lower mainland for The King Matt Theatre.
+Currently, she tours a show about juvenile idiopathic arthritis to schools throughout the lower mainland for the Cassie and Friends Society for Juvenile Arthritis and Other Rheumatic Diseases.
+Elizabeth is the mother to the incredibly spirited Daphne and to the rocket ship obsessed Jake.

 What the Critics say
 --------------------